berkurka/Mutual_Fund_Clustering/README.md

 - Using the optimal model, I created a prediction column with the predicted cluster.
  - In order to facilitate model interpretability I used a `RandomForestClassifier` model to predict which cluster an observation should be assigned to.
 The Random Forest accuracy score was 99%, 98% and 98% in training, cross-validation and testing data respectively.
 The model´s most relevant coefficients were used to build a table with different characteristics of each cluster.

-#### Most Important coefficients used predicting cluster classification
+Most Important coefficients for predicting cluster

 |Feature name|Random Forest Coefficient|
 |---|---|
 |CVM Category_Fixed Income|0.296|